 No matter what, the IRS is going to ask a reason for your late payment or non-payment.

-Be honest, but make sure that you’re able to clearly explain your reasoning.
-With most people, this could be a situation where you simply fell behind in your finances.
+Be honest, but make sure you can explain your reasoning clearly.
+With most people, this could be a situation where you fall behind in your finances.

 You may have to show your reasons for hardship, for instance, if you’re putting together a payment plan.
 As long as you show some concern and diligence about your reason for falling behind, you’ll generally have a better chance of getting a fair shot during an IRS dispute.